pawsrauhecker-create/data-boy--terminal/README.md

 # DATA‑BOY Auto‑Start Setup
-you nedd this file to make data-boy ai to work
+you need this file to make data-boy ai to work

 DATA‑BOY includes a startup script (start-databoy.bat).
 This guide explains how to make it run automatically on Windows, Linux, and macOS.